TheOdinProject/curriculum/foundations/html_css/inspecting-html-and-css/inspecting-html-and-css.md

 ![Inspector Icon](https://cdn.statically.io/gh/TheOdinProject/curriculum/594984d7c9f9e744577f19ea475b3864e8cc7c91/html_css/v2/foundations/inspecting-html-and-css/imgs/01.png)

-When an element is selected, the Styles tab will show all of the currently applied styles, as well as any styles that are being overwritten.
-For example, if you use the inspector to click on the "Web Development Starts Here" header on the TOP homepage, on the right hand side you'll see all of the styles that are currently affecting the element, as seen below:
+<span id="strikethrough">When an element is selected, the Styles tab will show all of the currently applied styles, as well as any styles that are being overwritten.
+If you overcome some style that was strikethrough, then that style is overwritten by some other styles based on specificity rule, which you have learned in it the lesson [CSS Foundations](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/css-foundations#the-cascade-of-css).</span> For example, if you use the inspector to click on the "Web Development Starts Here" header on the TOP homepage, on the right hand side you'll see all of the styles that are currently affecting the element, as seen below:

 ![Styles Pane](https://cdn.statically.io/gh/TheOdinProject/curriculum/594984d7c9f9e744577f19ea475b3864e8cc7c91/html_css/v2/foundations/inspecting-html-and-css/imgs/02.png)